 Topstitching knits can be a little tricky!
 It’s also slightly different than hemming knits.
-I’m going to show you 3 easy ways to topstitch knits on a regular sewing machine.
+I’m going to show you 3 easy ways to of how to topstitch knits on a regular sewing machine.

 Topstitching is used in a variety of situations.
 Sometimes a pattern calls for topstitching to add a decorative element, and other times topstitching functions to tack down a seam allowance.
 In other words, it can be optional or necessary.
 Either way, it definitely adds a professional look to most garments if the stitching turns out well!
 However, if the fabric stretches out too much as you topstitch or if the topstitching doesn’t stretch with the knit fabric, the results won’t be good.